Gear Review: Therm-a-Rest Vela 20 Two-Person Quilt

 No customization: Compared to other quilts on the market, the Vela lacks customization.
 It only comes in two temperature ratings (20 and 32), one standard length (80 inches), and—if it matters to you—one color (gray).
 It would be nice to see a variety of length/girth options for those who’d like to save more weight.
 We’d also like to see an even warmer version, say around 10˚F. Perhaps, if the Vela line performs well, more variations will be introduced in the future.

-Pocket is on the small side: The stash pocket on the Vela is under six-by-six inches.
+Pocket is on the small side: The stash pockets on the Vela are under six-by-six inches.
 That’s big enough for two headlamps, but not much else.
-Given that this quilt is rated for subfreezing temperatures, it would be handy to have a pocket big enough to store temperature-sensitive items like water filters and electronics.
-It would also make sense to have the pocket centered so both people can use it.
+Given that this quilt is rated for subfreezing temperatures, it would be handy to have pockets big enough to store all your temperature-sensitive items, including water filters, fuel, and electronics.

 The Bottom Line